-Allegations concerning assault are treated very seriously in the State of Connecticut.
-If you have been arrested for any degree of assault you can face jail time, significant fines and long periods of probation.
-Assault is a crime of violence and as such a conviction for assault will result in additional negative collateral consequences.
-A conviction for assault will have a negative impact upon your reputation and your future ability to secure employment.
-In most arrests these days the details are posted on the internet by local news outlets and when potential employers google your name the arrest will often appear as one of the first search results under your name.
+Assault cases are treated very seriously in Connecticut.
+If you have been arrested for any degree of assault you can face jail time, significant fines, and long periods of probation.
+Assault is a crime of violence, and as such, a conviction for assault will result in additional negative collateral consequences.
+Very often, assault arrests arise in the context of domestic violence cases.
+A conviction for assault will harm your reputation and your future ability to secure employment.
+In many arrests these days, the details are posted on the internet by local news outlets, and when potential employers Google your name, the arrest will often appear as one of the first search results under your name.

 - Intentionally causing some physical harm no matter how slight it may be (such as a bruise or a scratch)